- Prospective Students

 Current students and alumni of the KAIST Techno M.B.A. or the IMBA are welcome to apply for admission to the G.C.M.S. program.

 Admissions: Under the partnership agreement between KAIST and USC Marshall, Techno M.B.A. and IMBA applicants are not required to have work experience or to submit GMAT or GRE test scores.
 One letter of recommendation from the KAIST screening committee is required.
-(The second recommendation is optional.
-If not included, make up a faux name and check the box indicating that the faux recommender will not be submitting the recommendation online.)
-Proof of English proficiency (TOEFL or PTE scores) is required of all non-US citizens who did not graduate from an American, British, Canadian or Australian college or university.
+Proof of English proficiency (TOEFL, IELTS or PTE scores) is required of all non-US citizens who did not complete a 4-year bachelor's degree at an American, British, Canadian or Australian college or university.
 All other parts of the application are required.